-Broad countryside, fresh food and the best in regional cuisine - Mecklenburg-Vorpommern indulges all your senses.
-The national parks, biospheres and nature reserves between the Baltic coast and the Lake District provide sanctuary to native plants and rare animal species.
-The unique countryside yields natural, sustainable products, which explains the prominence of the wellness factor in the Land.
+Vast countryside, fresh food and the best in regional cuisine - Mecklenburg-Vorpommern indulges all your senses.
+The national parks, biospheres and nature reserves between the Baltic coast and the lake district provide sanctuary to native plants and rare animal species.
+The unique countryside yields natural, sustainable products, which explains the prominence of the wellness factor in the state.
 Menus feature high-quality regional products.

-Today, the former internal German border area near Schaalsee lake is a protected nature reserve with the status of a UNESCO biosphere.
-A no-man’s land for many years, it has become a reserve for orchids, otters, bearded tits and fire-bellied toads.
+Today, the former internal German border area near Schaalsee lake is a protected nature reserve with UNESCO biosphere status.
+A no man’s land for many years, it has become a reserve for orchids, otters, bearded tits and fire-bellied toads.
 All of Mecklenburg-Vorpommern‘s landscape and coastal formations are represented in the UNESCO South-East Rügen biosphere reserve.
 The island of Vilm in the Greifswald Bodden is something really special: Nature has been able to develop here almost completely undisturbed for several centuries.

 The many avenues are typical for Mecklenburg-Vorpommern.
-The region with the most avenues after Brandenburg could cover the distance from Lisbon to Moscow with the trees along its streets: precisely 4,374 kilometres.
-As long ago as the 18th century, avenues were planted along roads – to improve orientation and to protect travellers.
+The federal state with the highest number of avenues after Brandenburg could bridge the distance from Lisbon to Moscow with the rows of trees along its roads: exactly 4,374 kilometres.
+As long ago as the 18th century, avenues were planted along roads in order to improve orientation and to protect travellers.
 Today, the oldest avenue trees in the region are around 250 years old.
 Rügen is especially well known for its avenues.
-The German Avenue Route which leads right across Germany down to Lake Constance, begins there.
+The German Avenue Route, leading across Germany down to Lake Constance, begins there.

-It is in the nature of Mecklenburg-Vorpommern that sustainable agriculture, environmental farming and nutrition science are among the most important sectors of the economy.
-Around 5,000 farms produce here in the North, some 800 of them being organic, accounting for over nine per cent of agricultural land.
+It is natural to Mecklenburg-Vorpommern that sustainable agriculture, environmental farming and nutrition science are among the most important sectors of the economy.
+Around 5,000 farms produce here in the north, some 800 of them organically, accounting for over nine per cent of agricultural land.
 Local products include the blue sweet lupin, the proteins of which are an outstanding substitute for milk products and which is thus an innovative alternative to soya.

-Companies from MV such as Nestlé, Arla Food or Biosanica, which operate successfully across Europe and the world, show just how attractive a location Mecklenburg-Vorpommern is for food industry.
-Committed to joint, innovative activities, regionalism and sectoral development, more than 100 enterprises from the food sector have joined together in Agrarmarketing Mecklenburg-Vorpommern e.V.
-(AMV) and more than 60 gastronomists, producers and processers in "ländlichfein", an initiative seeking to promote the best regional and environmental projects meeting the highest demands in terms of manufacturing, processing and preparation.
+Companies from MV such as Nestlé, Arla Food or Biosanica, which operate successfully across Europe and the world, show just how attractive a location Mecklenburg-Vorpommern is for the food industry.
+Committed to joint, innovative activities, regionalism and sectoral development, 120 enterprises from the food sector have joined together in Agrarmarketing Mecklenburg-Vorpommern e.V.
+(AMV).
+Likewise, more than 60 gastronomists, producers and processers have created "ländlichfein", an initiative seeking to promote the best regional and environmental projects meeting the highest demands in terms of manufacturing, processing and preparation.
 The "Food Academy" association promotes young talent, vocational training for career changers and the enhancement of familiarity with food branch professions.

 Indulgence and taste have their home in Mecklenburg-Vorpommern.
 For in the north, manufacturers, producers and restaurateurs devote a lot of time to quality.
-This can be seen in regional products such as succulent Müritz lamb, fresh whitefish caviar, delicately aromatic wild herbs or the ever more popular Baltic houting, which is valued in top restaurants beyond the borders of the region.
-To what culinary heights this regional consciousness for quality motivates is shown by Mecklenburg-Vorpommern’s ten celebrity chefs.
-Their craftsmanship and their skilful mixture of creativity and down-to-earthness are valued and awarded prizes internationally.
+This can be seen in regional products such as succulent Müritz lamb, fresh whitefish caviar, delicately aromatic wild herbs or the ever more popular Baltic houting, which is enjoyed in top restaurants beyond the borders of the region.
+To what culinary heights this regional consciousness for quality can take you is demonstrated by Mecklenburg-Vorpommern’s celebrity chefs.
+Their craftsmanship and skilful blend of creativity and down-to-earthness are appreciated and awarded internationally.